mariuswatz/ITP2013Parametric/README.md

+**Looking for ModelbuilderMk2?
+Its new home is [github.com/mariuswatz/modelbuilderMk2](https://github.com/mariuswatz/modelbuilderMk2).
+This repo is just a historical archive.**

-# ITP, NYU Fall 2013: Parametric Design for Digital Fabrication
+## ITP, NYU Fall 2013: Parametric Design for Digital Fabrication

 Class for NYU ITP, Fall 2013.
 Instructor is [Marius Watz](http://mariuswatz.com).<br />
 See the Code & Form blog for a [detailed description](http://workshop.evolutionzone.com/itp-2013-parametric-design-for-digital-fabrication/)<br />